 - Give your bank card or credit card information.

 4. Ticket Scams – Scammers copy high-quality counterfeit tickets and sell duplicates to you, usually through email.
 They usually take advantage of popular events that sell out and often charge you more money than what the ticket was originally worth.

 - Transfer any money to pay for tickets from sources you can’t trust.

 - Meet someone anywhere to pick up tickets alone or in a secluded area.

 - Trust online paid ads by ticket sellers.

-5. Lottery and Sweepstakes Scams – Try to get your money threw fake lotteries, sweepstakes or other contests.
-They claim you have won a prize but you have to pay a fee to collect it first.
-They usually contact you by postal mail, e-mail, phone calls, robot calls or text messages.
+5. Lottery and Sweepstakes Scams – Try to get your money through fake lotteries, sweepstakes, or other contests.
+They claim you have won a prize, but you have to pay a fee to collect it first.
+They usually contact you by postal mail, e-mail, phone calls, robot calls, or text messages.

 - Deposit a cheque from any organization.

 - Automatically believe someone claiming they are from a government organization.

 - Click on links to be eligible for a prize.